agabor/docs/_includes/rest/objects.md

 When querying, `Relation` objects behave like arrays of Pointers.
 Any operation that is valid for arrays of pointers (other than `include`) works for `Relation` objects.

-We do not recommend storing large pieces of binary data like images or documents on a Parse object.
+We do not recommend storing large pieces of binary data like images or documents on a MSG object.
 To store more, we recommend you use `File`.
 You may associate a [previously uploaded file](#files) using the `File` type.

 ```json
 {